pieces-app/plugin_sublime/README.md

 Please make sure you have [**Pieces OS**](https://docs.pieces.app/installation-getting-started/what-am-i-installing) installed to run the Package.

-## Getting Started
+## Getting Started with Pieces Sublime Plugin

-Welcome to the Pieces Sublime Plugin.
+Welcome to the **Pieces Sublime Plugin**!

-The Pieces Sublime plugin is designed to manage your saved materials in Pieces right from within Sublime, and interact seamlessly with Pieces OS.
+The Pieces Sublime plugin is your gateway to managing your saved materials in Pieces directly from within Sublime Text.
+Seamlessly interact with Pieces OS and enhance your workflow like never before.

+### Configuration

+Before diving in, let's ensure everything is set up to your liking.
+You can customize the LLM model or the host by navigating to:
-To get started, check the settings.
-If you wish to change the llm model you're using or the host, you can do so in the settings `Preferences > Package Settings > Pieces > Settings`.
+`Preferences > Package Settings > Pieces > Settings`.
+You can also open the settitngs from the command palette `Pieces: Open Settings`.

 ### Open Saved Material

-To open your saved materials, simply open your command palette and run `Pieces: Open Saved Material`.
-Then, select the asset you wish to open.
+Ready to access your saved materials?
+It's super easy!
+Just follow these steps:

+1. Open your command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
+2. Run the command: `Pieces: Open Saved Material`.
+3. Select the asset you wish to open from the list.

+Your material is now open and ready for you to use.
+Happy coding!

-#### Edit Saved Materials
+### Edit Saved Materials

-To edit a saved material, you'll need to toggle into editor mode.
-You can do so by tapping `command/ctrl+e`.
-From there, you will be able to modify the contents of your material and save the changes using `command/ctrl + s`.
+Want to make changes to your saved materials?
+Switch to editor mode by clicking the **Edit** button on your saved snippet.
+Modify the content as needed and save your changes with a simple `command/ctrl + s`.
+It's that easy!

-#### Copy Saved Material

-If you're viewing a saved material, you can quickly copy the asset content without selecting it using `command/ctrl + c`.
+### Shareable Link

+Ever wanted to share a code snippet effortlessly?
+Select the code, right-click to open the context menu, and choose `Pieces > Generate shareable link`.
+You can also share a saved material by opening it and clicking the **Share** button.
+Sharing has never been simpler!

-### Right click to add an asset
+### Right Click to Add an Asset

-To save a new snippet in Pieces, select the code you wish to save, right-click to open the context menu, and select `Pieces > Save to Pieces`.
+Saving a new snippet in Pieces is a breeze!
+Just select the code you want to save, right-click to open the context menu, and choose `Pieces > Save to Pieces`.
+Your code is now safely stored!

 ### Copilot Ask

-Need the Copilot to comment, fix a bug, or add a doc string?
-Select some code, right-click to open the context menu, and select Pieces > Ask Copilot.
+Need some help from Copilot?
+Whether it's commenting, fixing a bug, or adding a docstring, just select the code, right-click to open the context menu, and choose `Pieces > Ask Copilot`.
+Let Copilot do the heavy lifting for you!

+### Open a Copilot Conversation

+Ever wished for a personal coding assistant?
+Look no further!
+With Pieces Copilot, you can have an AI-powered assistant right at your fingertips.
+Simply open the command palette and select `Pieces: Copilot`.
+From there, you can ask anything whether it's for coding help, debugging, or even generating snippets to save to Pieces with some clicks.

+### Change the LLM Model

+Want to customize your Copilot experience?
+You can easily switch the LLM model to better suit your needs.
+Open the settings from your command palette by selecting `Pieces: Open Settings`.
+You can change some configuration and choose the model that works best for you.
+Tailor your Copilot to be the perfect coding companion!

 ### Login/Logout